Sid Vicious: Post-Sex Pistols

 On 19 January, Vicious boarded a flight from San Francisco to New York.
 By the time the plane landed at JFK Airport, he had slipped into a diazepam-, methadone- and alcohol-induced coma and was rushed to a hospital in Queens where, as he told the photographer Roberta Bayley, the doctor told him that if he did not quit drinking, he would be dead in six months.

 When he was released, he re-united with Spungen.
 In April, the two travelled to Paris to film the Sex Pistols mockumentary The Great Rock 'n' Roll Swindle, where they spent most of their time in their hotel room, doing drugs.
-Director Julien Temple was able to get Vicious to attend production long enough to record three songs: "C'Mon Everybody", "Something Else" and "My Way".
-When Vicious returned to his hotel, he found that Spungen had retaliated for being left alone by (superficially) cutting her wrists.
+Director Julien Temple was able to get Vicious to attend production long enough to record three song covers: "C'mon Everybody", "Something Else" and "My Way".
+When Vicious returned to his hotel, he found that Spungen had retaliated for being left alone by superficially cutting her wrists.

-The couple then travelled to London where, by August, they needed to return to the US but had no money.
-He bumped into Glen Matlock, who by this point had founded the band Rich Kids, and suggested that they play a gig together.
+The couple then travelled to New London where, by August, they needed to return to the US but had no money.
+Sid bumped into Glen Matlock, who by this point had founded the band Rich Kids, and suggested that they play a gig together.
 For this concert, Vicious and Matlock recruited Rich Kids guitarist and singer Steve New, and the Damned's drummer Rat Scabies.
 They called themselves Vicious White Kids and performed once—at the Electric Ballroom in Camden Town on 15 August 1978.
-Sid did not play bass in this band; he was the lead singer.
+Vicious did not play bass in this band; he was the lead singer.
 Spungen joined on backing vocals but Matlock made sure that her microphone was not plugged in for the concert.

-Vicious and Spungen then returned to New York, where they settled into Room 100 of the Hotel Chelsea, after causing a fire in their first room, as Mr. and Mrs. John Ritchie.
+Vicious and Spungen then returned to New York, where they settled into Room 100 of the Hotel Chelsea (after causing a fire in their first room) as Mr. and Mrs. John Ritchie.
 Spungen acted as his manager, putting together the band of Steve Dior, Jerry Nolan and Arthur Kane and booking him into the New York club Max's Kansas City.
 Spungen sang with him, and they were sometimes joined by Mick Jones and Johnny Thunders.
 He drew large crowds, though some performances were "hellish", with the audience booing his attempted imitation of Rotten, and Vicious insulting the audience.
 Examples of this can be heard in the in-between tracks on his live album Sid Sings; these performances were also released in 2002 (and again in 2011), as Live at Max's Kansas City, NY 1978.
 In the documentary Who Killed Nancy?, Dior said that Vicious "got good money for those shows" but Spungen often had to call her parents for money.
-In one of these conversations, Spungen said that she was having problems with her kidneys, and asked her mother to look into getting her, and Sid, into a detox programme.
+In one of these conversations, Spungen said that she was having problems with her kidneys, and asked her mother to look into getting her, and Vicious, into a detox programme.